TimonNetzel/kinneret_reconstruction/README.md

 CHANGES OF BASIC SETTINGS:

-    If reproducibly "FALSE", each MCMC simulation will give a slightly different result.
+    If reproducibly is set to "FALSE", each MCMC simulation will give a slightly different result.
     Since our MCMC simulation converges, the differences are minimal and the main features of the results are preserved.

     MCMC sampling only needs to be done once.